BCI Battery Poster Research Showcase

 Battery Research Showcase

-Each year, students contribute to the scientific community’s research of battery innovations during the BCI Poster Research Showcase as part of the annual BCI Convention + Power Mart Expo.
+Each year, students contribute to the scientific community’s research of battery innovations during the BCI Battery Poster Research Showcase as part of the annual BCI Convention + Power Mart Expo.

 This poster experience is intended to support researchers in university, governmental and commercial settings in building awareness about the scientific opportunity and objectives of careers in battery technology, preferably with a focus on lead, and to share cutting-edge science and technology across this critical industry.